-Seeing as the Neveilah of a Tahor animal is not Metamei via eating (as will be clarified in Vayikra 22:8), what is the Torah saying here?
+Seeing as the Neveilah of a Tahor animal is not Metamei one who eats it (as will be clarified in 22:8), what is the Torah saying here?

-Rashi, Ramban (citing Nidah, 42b) and Rashbam (Ibid.): The Torah is teaching us here that the Shi'ur of touching and carrying a Neveilah is a k'Zayis 1 (which is the Shi'ur Achilah).
+Rashi (citing Nidah, 42b): The Torah is teaching us here that the Shi'ur of touching and carrying a Neveilah is a k'Zayis 1 (which is the Shi'ur Achilah).

-Seeing as someone who carries Neveilah becomes Tamei, why does the Torah see fit to insert someone who merely touches it?
+Seeing as someone who merely touches a Neveilah becomes Tamei (the previous verse), why does the Torah need to teach about one who carries it?

-Having already taught us the Din of touching and carrying a Neveilah (above in Pasuk 24 & 25), why does the Torah repeat it here?
+Having already taught us the Din of touching and carrying a Neveilah (above 24, 25), why does the Torah repeat it here?

-Why does the Torah insert "ha'Ochel mi'Nivlasah, and why here by a Kosher animal?
+Why does the Torah insert "ha'Ochel mi'Nivlasah, and why did it insert it here, regarding a Tahor animal?

-Ramban #1: To teach us that the Tum'ah is not greater due to the fact that he also ate it - and it mentions it here 1 because one is more likely to 'mistakenly' eat it, bearing in mind that the animal was Shechted.
+Ramban #1, Moshav Zekenim: To teach us that the Tum'ah is not greater due to the fact that he also ate it - and it mentions it here 1 because one is more likely to 'mistakenly' eat it, bearing in mind that the animal was slaughtered.
 2

 If one carries Neveilah, which garments is he Metamei?

 R. Chaim Paltiel: It is only the clothes that he was wearing at the time.

 Moshav Zekenim: While carrying it, he is an Av ha'Tum'ah [regarding most Kelim]; he is Metamei clothes that he touches, whether or not he is wearing them, but not people or Kli Cheres.